 If you live in a low tax country - such as Hong Kong, Dubai or Singapore - you may owe US tax.
-Hence you should complete making estimated payments for this year and get ready to start making estimated tax payments for it.
-We provide this service to our clients.
+To avoid penalties and interest, make estimated payments based upon a tax projection - We provide this service to our clients.

 Tax filing due date for non-personal returns: